mason-chan/mason-chan/README.md

-## Hi there 👋❕ My name is Mason and I am an aspiring web developer!
+## Hi there 👋❕ My name is Mason and I am an aspiring web/front-end/full-stack developer!

 My interest in coding branched from a particular hobby that I currently enjoy (you may be able to guess it from my projects 👀).
 Growing up with an artistical mindset and the need for aesthetics and visuals, I've worked on many things including art, technical drawings, and 3D modeling before my coding journey.
 I enjoy typing up minimalistic website designs and I'm interested in pursuing a career in web development.